impel-intelligence/dippy-bittensor-subnet/docs/miner.md

 # Install local package
 uv pip install -e .

-# You will need access to openai to grade coherence.
-Will transition to Corcel in a future update
+# You will need access to openrouter to grade coherence.
-export OPENAI_API_KEY=x
-# You will also need access to the dataset api to set a token.
-Be sure to follow the instructions set out in `token_check.py` to set the correct value here
-export DATASET_API_KEY="Bearer YOUR_JWT_HERE"
+export OPENROUTER_API_KEY=x
 # Build the docker image used to score locally
 docker build -f evaluator.Dockerfile -t grader:latest .
 # In the `dippy_validation_api/evaluator.py` script, there is the following line: